risk-first/website/docs/risks/Dependency-Risks/Lock-In-Risk/Lock-In-Risk.md

 Let's take a look at a hypothetical system structure, in the diagram above.
 In this design, we are transforming data from the `input` to the `output`.
 But how should we do it?

- - We could transform via library 'a', using the [Protocols](/tags/Protocol-Risk) of 'a', and having a dependency on 'a' (the top dotted path).
+ - We could transform via library 'a', using the protocols of 'a', and having a dependency on 'a' (the top dotted path).
- - We could use library 'b', using the [Protocols](/tags/Protocol-Risk) of 'b', and having a dependency on 'b' (the bottom dotted path).
+ - We could use library 'b', using the protocols of 'b', and having a dependency on 'b' (the bottom dotted path).
  - We could use neither, and avoid the dependency, but potentially pick up lots more [Complexity Risk](/tags/Complexity-Risk) and [Schedule Risk](/tags/Schedule-Risk) because we have to code our own alternative to 'a' and 'b' (the dotted route through the middle).

 The choice of approach presents us with [Lock-In Risk](/tags/Lock-In-Risk) options because we don't know that we'll necessarily be successful with any of these options until we _go down the path_ of committing to one: